-This tutorial will show you how to install the latest version of Python 2 and Python 3 on CentOS 6.
-You can also use it to install the latest version of Python 3 on CentOS 7.
-The examples below are for Python 2.7.13 and Python 3.6.1, but the procedure is the same for any modern version of Python.
+This tutorial will show you how to install the latest version of Python 2 and Python 3 on CentOS by compiling from source.
+The examples below are for Python 2.7.13 and Python 3.6.2, but the procedure is the same for any modern version of Python.

 What is the problem?

 CentOS ships with Python as a critical part of the base system.
 Because it is a critical part it is not getting updated, other than to plug security vulnerabilities.
 The lack of updates means that CentOS 6 users are stuck with Python 2.6.6 released in August 2010, and CentOS 7 users are stuck with Python 2.7.5 released in May 2013.

 Solving the problem